 Year joined: 2013

-Robert joined Scottish Rugby as General Counsel in January 2013 and oversees the Legal & Governance Department, Human Resources and Health & Safety functions.
-Robert became a Board Director in July 2015 and is also a Director of European professional Club Rugby and sits on its Regulations Committee.
-Prior to taking his role at Scottish Rugby, Robert was Company Secretary at Celtic FC for 11 years.
+Robert joined Scottish Rugby as General Counsel in January 2013 and oversees the Legal & Governance Department.
+He became a Board Director in July 2015 and is also a Board Member of European Professional Club Rugby, Chair of its Regulations Committee and participates in various other EPCR Committees and Working Groups.
+Prior to taking his role at Scottish Rugby, Robert was Company Secretary at Celtic FC for over 11 years.

 Dominic McKay, Chief Operating Officer

 Year joined: 2008

 Dominic McKay is Scottish Rugby’s Chief Operating Officer.

 Dominic joined Scottish Rugby in January 2008 as Director of Communications and Public Affairs from his previous post at drinks giant Pernod Ricard at the age of 29.